 2021 BMW 330e Touring: prices, pictures and specifications

-This is the BMW 330e Touring, the long-awaited estate version of the plug-in hybrid 3 Series.
-The car is available in a number of trim levels and with a choice of rear or 'xDrive' four-wheel drive.
-Rivals include plug-in versions of the Volvo V60 and Mercedes C-Class Estate.
+This is the BMW 330e Touring plug-in hybrid estate.
+Available in several trim levels and with a choice of either rear-wheel drive or ‘xDrive’ four-wheel drive, the 330e Touring is BMW’s answer to the plug-in hybrid variants of the Volvo V60 and Mercedes C-Class Estate.

-The 330e Touring is part of a rapidly growing line-up of BMW plug-in hybrids, which includes the X1 and X2 small SUVs, plus the bigger X3 and X5 SUVs, the 530e and 745e executive saloons and the 225xe people carrier.
+The 330e Touring is part of BMW’s rapidly growing line-up of plug-in hybrids, which includes the X1 and X2 small SUVs, plus the bigger X3 and X5 SUVs, the 530e and 745e executive saloons and the 225xe MPV.

 The range starts with the SE Pro model, which is priced at £41,530, or £43,080 with xDrive four-wheel drive.
 Sport Pro costs £42,930 (or £44,480 with xDrive), while M Sport comes in at £43,635 (£45,185 with xDrive).
 The most expensive model in the line-up is the £48,135 M Sport Pro Edition, which is £49,685 with xDrive fitted

 SE Pro cars get a decent level of standard equipment that includes 17-inch alloy wheels, cloth or leatherette upholstery and an 8.8-inch central infotainment screen; Sport Pro adds 18-inch alloys and heated leather seats, while M Sport cars get styling upgrades, BMW’s Live Cockpit digital display and the most up-to-date 10.25-inch central infotainment screen as standard.
 As ever, buyers can pick and choose equipment by adding optional packages to all models.

 The on-paper fuel economy and emissions numbers are impressive: two-wheel-drive SE Pro models return a claimed 188 to 202mpg, with CO2 emissions of just 32g/km.
-Even the fully loaded, four-wheel-drive M Sport Pro Edition car manages claimed figures of 157mpg and 42g/km of CO2.
+Even the fully loaded, four-wheel-drive M Sport Pro Edition car manages a claimed 157mpg and 42g/km of CO2.
 The maximum electric driving range varies slightly between trim levels, getting as high as 37 miles in the SE Pro.

 For both the rear and four-wheel-drive 330e, in 'Hybrid' mode maximum speed on electric power is 68mph, the same as the saloon.
 Choosing 'eDrive' mode, which prioritises the electric motor, increases the maximum zero-emissions speed to 87mph.